chrisgrieser/shimmering-obsidian/README.md

 ![](https://img.shields.io/github/downloads/chrisgrieser/shimmering-obsidian/total?label=Downloads&style=plastic) ![](https://img.shields.io/github/v/release/chrisgrieser/shimmering-obsidian?label=Latest%20Release&style=plastic)

 ## [Breaking Changes](documentation/Breaking%20Changes.md)
 When updating from version 1.x to version 2.x, there are some breaking changes to some commands.
-But most importantly, this plugin now requires the [metadata extractor plugin](https://github.com/kometenstaub/metadata-extractor) to run most of its functionality.
+But most importantly, this plugin now requires the [metadata extractor plugin](https://github.com/kometenstaub/metadata-extractor) to run most of its features.

 Please refer to [this document](documentation/Breaking%20Changes.md) for more in-detail information on breaking changes.